-Leadership Development Program
+Leadership Development Programs

-TALI School Rabbis
+TALI School Rabbis and Spiritual Counselors

-The TALI School Rabbis Program adds a critical dimension of spiritual education to the TALI school network by providing non-observant children, teachers, and parents from with positive educational and spiritual experiences with rabbis.
+The TALI School Rabbis Program adds a critical dimension of spiritual education to the TALI school network by providing non-observant children, teachers, and parents with positive educational and spiritual experiences with rabbis.
 The rabbis represent a new type of role model for the pupils and their parents – one of a tolerant and open-minded spiritual educator who relates to them in a language and style that is at once inclusive and conducive to their modes of learning.
 Some schools have a school rabbi assigned to them, and others choose from a menu of services that a school rabbi can provide.

 A welcome addition to TALI’s online presence is the Spiritual Education Laboratory, a wealth of resources including texts, spiritual education terminology, music, film and links to related sites.

 TALI develops educational resources to provide practical and engaging models for their teachers for the integration of the TALI syllabus into their classrooms.
 The materials teach Jewish sources and expose children to Jewish tradition in a way that inculcates democratic values and religious tolerance, as well as respect for other cultures.
 Textbooks are used in each grade to teach the weekly Torah portion, holidays, and other values-based topics.

 In 2012, TALI responded to the Ministry of Education’s nationwide Tarbut Yehudit Yisraelit (Israeli-Jewish culture) initiative and published five books on Judaism and Zionism for grades 6-8.
 Altogether, TALI has sold close to 60,000 books to more than 200 schools nationwide.
 In 2016, TALI engaged in the publication of four new study books for grades 3-6.
 All those materials will be available in digital format to TALI and non-TALI schools alike.